Eddie Lowe (footballer)

+Fulham F.C. at 1958 with following players, from left standing: Eddie Lowe, George Cohen, Roy Bentley, Tony Macedo, Joe Stapleton, Jim Langley; front row: Graham Leggat, J. Hill, M. Cook, Johnny Haynes and Tosh Chamberlain.

 Edward Lowe (11 July 1925 – 9 March 2009) was an English professional footballer who played for Aston Villa and Fulham, making the second-all-time club record appearances for Fulham of 511, behind Johnny Haynes, between 1950 and 1963.
 He was also an England international and later, the manager for Notts County.
 Lowe died on 9 March 2009 in Nottingham.